petersonben50/Everglades/code/assembly_analysis/hgcA/hgcA_processing_2019.md

 I then used the `calculate_depth_contigs.py` script to calculate the average coverage of each nucleotide over the sequence, excluding 150 bp on both ends of the scaffold, to eliminate any bias against shorter contigs (in case reads aren't mapping to the ends of the scaffold as well).
 I did this for each sequence initially identified as hgcA, so that I could see if any of the incomplete sequences are relatively abundant.

-I downloaded the depth files to my local computer, then combined them into a single file and normalized them with the R script `clean_hgcA_abundance.R`.
+I downloaded the depth files to my local computer, then combined them into a single file and normalized them to the single copy gene coverage with the R script `code/assembly_analysis/hgcA/clean_hgcA_coverage.R`.
-This saves out a file with the aggregated and normalized depth information here: `dataEdited/2019_analysis_assembly/hgcA/depth/hgcA_coverage.csv`.
+This saves out a file with the aggregated and normalized depth information here: `dataEdited/assembly_analysis/hgcA/depth/hgcA_coverage_scgNormalization.csv`.